salimcodes/salimcodes/README.md

 - Salim is an Undergrad. student at University of Lagos, studying Electrical and Electronics Engineering.

-- As a Machine Learning and Artificial Intelligence enthusiast, he is quite fond of making use of data and patterns to develop insights and analysis.
+- As a Machine Learning and AI enthusiast, he is quite fond of making use of data and patterns to develop insights and analysis.

 - As a technical content writer, he possesses excellent organization, presentation, and time management in effectively communicating with people and paying attention to details.
 - He has demonstrated integrity, teamwork, dexterity and leadership skills to effectively work in a professional setting with proven ability to be strategic, tactical and engage in critical thinking in complex problem solving.